retecata/GithubAccess/README.md

 **Help**
 In case the interface is confusing, which I hope is not.
 There is a help button that explains the functionality of the app.
 ![](help.png)

 ## Install
+Installation requires npm to be installed on the machine.
+All the dependecies of the project are listed in /visual/package.json.
+Thus, simply clone the Github repo, then perform
+**npm install**
+Then
+**npm start**
+Which runs the app in the development mode.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.